ekino/ekino-wordpress-symfony/README.md

 ## Installation

-1) Enabled the "Ekino Wordpress Symfony" plugin.
+1) Enable the "Ekino Wordpress Symfony" plugin.

 2) Put the following lines in your `wp-config.php` file, according to your project configuration: